 - When to use CPM ads

-- How to calculate your cost per impression
+- How to calculate CPM – or cost per impression

 What is Cost per Mille (CPM)?

 Google refers to this as viewable CPM (vCPM), which means that at least 50% of you ad needs to show on screen for one second or more.
 That, by Google’s reckoning, counts as an impression.
 Whether that counts as an impression in your book is another matter, but that is what you’ll pay for…

 When it comes to video CPM, at least 2 seconds of your video needs to play to count as an impression.
 Yes, even clicking skip video after three seconds will count as a view!

 Using this model of display advertising on Google means that you don’t pay for any clicks on your ad, just for the amount of times it is displayed.
-What this means is, if you have an ad that you think stands a high chance of attracting click throughs, you could make your money go further with a CPM ad.
+So if you have an ad that you think stands a high chance of attracting click throughs, you could make your money go further with a CPM ad.

-Of course, those thousand impressions can soon rack up, and in fact you’ll pay for each time the ad is viewed by a single person.
-If you have a web user who is browsing the internet all day and they see your ad ten or twenty times, each of those views, or impressions, will count towards your total CPM.
+Of course, those one thousand impressions can soon rack up, and in fact you’ll pay each time the ad is viewed by a single person.
+If you have a web user who sees your ad ten or twenty times in a day, each of those views, or impressions, will count towards your total CPM.
 They might see your ad one hundred times and never click on it.